Last updated: May 2026 · Written from 2 years of hands-on experience — from nearly losing my ZZ plant to root rot to growing eight thriving stems.

 What Is a ZZ Plant?

-Understanding this is key: your ZZ plant is basically a camel.
-It doesn’t want frequent drinks—it wants to store water and use it slowly.
+Understanding this is the key to everything below: your ZZ plant is basically a camel.
+It doesn’t want frequent drinks — it wants to store water and use it slowly.

 1. Light Requirements: More Flexible Than You Think